ekundayo-ab/hello-books/README.md

 # hello-books
-Library management application; with stocking, tracking and renting of books features.
+Library management application with stocking, tracking and renting of books features.